-Weld would make two years of community college free for people who lose their job because of AI an automation that is coming.
-He wants to issue more work visas, not less.
+Weld would make two years of community college free for people who lose their job because of AI and automation.
+He wants to issue more work visas, not fewer.
+He wants to expand federal job training programs for workers displaced by automation.